 - Lime juice - I love a hint of lime in any Mexican condiment, and freshly-squeezed lime juice really helps this sauce taste very special and "homemade."

-- As a topping on a taco salad bar.
+- As a topping on a taco salad bar and Chicken Tacos

 - Swirled into Ranch dressing for a yummy dip!

-- Tossed with a can of black beans to flavor them.
+- Tossed with a can of Healthy Refried Black Beans

 - As the sauce base for a taco pizza!